Cyb3RGER/bfbb_ap_world/docs/setup_en.md

 ## Joining a MultiWorld Game

 Start ``ArchipelagoLauncher.exe`` and choose ``BfBB Client``.
 You will be asked to provide a ``.apbfbb`` patch file so choose your patch file.
 The client will then open, patch and attempt to open the resulting ``.gcm`` ISO file.
+Patching can take a while and the client will become unresponsive while patching.
 You can also select a ``.gcm`` directly to just open it without patching or just click cancel, if you don't want to patch or open any ISO.

 ### Connect to the Client